konman795/terminal-extension/README.md

 # RV Context Menu Commands

-This extension will let us run gulp commands by right clicking on the preamp asset folder.
+This extension will let us run commanly used terminal commands by right clicking on the preamp asset folder.

 ## Features